neo4j-labs/aura-cli/README.md

 By default the output format is json.
 Using the `output` option the format can be changed to `table` or `text`, e.g.

 `aura instances list --output table`

+### Useful flags

+All API commands have the following two flags:

+- `--include, -i` : Print the API response headers
+- `--raw` : Print the raw API response body